Bromo volcano, Java, Indonesia.

 Hiking

 Step off the tourist trail and into the heart of rural East Java – a land of rolling plantations and generations-old traditions.
-After breakfast, you’ll meet a local guide from the area and head into the fertile highlands, a region renowned for producing some of Indonesia’s finest coffee, rubber and cloves.
+After breakfast, you’ll meet a local guide from the area and head into the fertile highlands, a region renowned for producing some of Indonesia’s finest coffee.
 You’ll set off on a gentle 10km hike, winding through patchwork hillsides, jungle paths and quiet villages.
 If it’s harvest season, you might spot workers sorting beans by hand or drying cloves on woven mats laid out along the trails.
 Midway through, you’ll stop at a local home nestled in the plantation for a freshly prepared lunch, made with homegrown ingredients, using what’s in season and served family-style, often with a side of strong, sweet Javanese coffee.
 In the afternoon, you’ll meander back along the plantation trails, enjoying sweeping views across the Ijen Plateau.
 Return to your hotel in time to unwind by the pool, sip something cold, and watch the afternoon light fade over the Bali Strait.

 Day 8